55+ Best Instagram Spots in San Francisco for Unique Photos

 A lesser known San Francisco photo spot is the tiled staircase near Lincoln Park

-The Lyon Street Steps are not of the tiled variety, but they still are a great location for photos.
-At the base of the steps is a San Francisco heart and at the top of the staircase you’ll find views of the Palace of Fine Arts and the Bay.
+The Lyon Street Steps are not tiled, but they are still a great location for photos.
+At the base of the steps is a San Francisco heart, and at the top of the staircase, you’ll find views of the Palace of Fine Arts and the Bay.

-If you’re into fitness this is a great place to work up a sweat and would make sense for a fitness style photoshoot.
+If you’re into fitness, this is a great place to work up a sweat, and it would make sense for a fitness-style photoshoot.

 Local Tip: The house that played a school in Princess Diaries is at the VERY bottom of the staircase.